Aevum

 In scholastic philosophy, the aevum (also called aeviternity) is the temporal mode of existence experienced by angels and by the saints in heaven.
 In some ways, it is a state that logically lies between the eternity (timelessness) of God and the temporal experience of material beings.
-It is sometimes referred to as "improper eternity".
+It is sometimes referred to as "improper eternity" or "participated eternity".

 Etymology

-The word aevum is Latin, originally signifying "age", "aeon", or "everlasting time"; the word aeviternity comes from the Medieval Latin neologism aeviternitas.
+The word aevum is Latin, originally signifying "age", "aeon", or "everlasting time".
+It comes from the Greek term "αἰών" meaning eternity in the atemporal sense.
+Before the 13th century, the term aevum was used synonymously with eternity.
+The word aeviternity comes from the Medieval Latin neologism aeviternitas.

 History

+Both Plato and Aristotle recognized two modes of duration: Time and Eternity.
+Plato said that the soul must be in time while Aristotle said that the soul must be in eternity.
+The Neoplatonist philosopher Simplicius of Cilicia, said there must be a third mode to describe celestial bodies and souls which are everlasting but still change.

+In his exegesis of the Book of Genesis, Augustine of Hippo also recognized a mode of duration distinct from time and eternity.
+In Augustine's view, Heaven and earth, taken to mean formless matter, were created before time, and thus had existence in a participated eternity.

+In the beginning of the 13th century, independently of direct influence from Simplicius, a doctrine of three measures of duration was developing at the University of Paris.
+These were known as eternity, sempiternity (or perpetuity), and time.
+In the Summa attributed to Alexander of Hales, this middle measure of duration was used to describe angels, souls, and celestial spheres, all of which have a beginning but no end.

-The concept of the aevum dates back at least to Albertus Magnus's treatise De quattuor coaequaevis.
-Its most familiar description is found in the Summa theologica of Thomas Aquinas.
+The concept of the aevum, using the term as distinct from eternity, dates back at least to Albertus Magnus's first systematic study of time, De quattuor coaequaevis.
+In contrast to the concept of sempiternity, Albertus notes that even if something has no beginning and no end, its mode of duration would be distinct from the eternity of God.
+To Albertus, eternity is pure actuality while aevum is always actual, but only the actuality of some potency.

+A description of aevum is found in the Summa theologica of Thomas Aquinas.
 Aquinas identifies the aevum as the measure of the existence of beings that "recede less from permanence of being, forasmuch as their being neither consists in change, nor is the subject of change; nevertheless they have change annexed to them either actually, or potentially".
-As examples, he cites the heavenly bodies (which, in medieval science, were considered changeless in their nature, though variable in their position) and the angels, which "have an unchangeable being as regards their nature with changeableness as regards choice".
+As examples, he cites the heavenly bodies (which, in medieval science, were considered changeless in their nature, though variable in their position.) and the angels, which "have an unchangeable being as regards their nature with changeableness as regards choice".

+At the end of the 13th century, in De mensuris, Theodoric of Freiberg, further developed the philosophy of time.
+Theodoric distinguishes five measures of duration: